celotip/carousel/README.md

-# carousel
+# Carousel
-A simple calculator made fully with HTML, CSS, and JavaScript
+A simple carousel made fully with HTML, CSS, and JavaScript